MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Show-Markdown.md

 ### -LiteralPath

-Specifies the path to a markdown file.
+Specifies the path to a Markdown file.
 Unlike the Path parameter, the value of LiteralPath is used exactly as it is typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: String[]